 Cold sores are extremely common, but getting one can still make you feel like a leper, and you’ll likely find yourself trying to subtly cover your mouth with your hand all day.
 (Sorry to say it, but none of us are as subtle at this as we think we are.)
 This is another chance to use your makeup to draw attention away from the mouth and to the eyes.

 Try using our Fiber Mascara to pump up the volume on your eyelashes and really catch people’s attention.
-You may also want to try a dramatic eyeshadow color like Glorious or Victory.
+You may also want to try a dramatic eyeshadow color look with our Be Cheerful Eyeshadow Palette.
 Keep your lips very neutral, with just a lip balm or a natural-looking gloss, and people will definitely be keeping their eyes on your gaze, and will never notice a little cold sore.

 So if you’re feeling under the weather, but you can’t phone it in today, you can still look your best.
 Try these simple tips to help you shine, no matter what bug may befall you.
 And, hopefully, looking your best will help you feel just a little bit better too.